Biblical Theology

 Listen to this article

-In this verse, Abimelech and his people approach Isaac and declare, “We saw certainly that the Lord was with thee.”
-Their observation of Isaac’s life and experiences led them to recognize the divine presence and blessing that rested upon him.
-It is important to note that the acknowledgement of God’s favour was not limited to Isaac alone; it extended to his entire household.
+In this verse Abimelech and his people approach Isaac and declare, “We saw certainly that the Lord was with thee.”
+Their observation of Isaac’s life led them to acknowledge the divine presence and blessing that rested on him and his household.
+Consequently they proposed an oath and a covenant, seeking a peaceful and mutually beneficial relationship that would ensure safety and security for both parties.

 Share this: